Walking The Exe Valley Way, Devon & Somerset

 Road walking starts the day, but as you head towards Bickleigh Castle you find yourself dropping back to the valley floor.
 The gardens at the castle are renowned within the local area, so you may wish to stop awhile to check them out.
 The route continues through woodlands until reaching the impressive town of Tiverton.
 Once a thriving trading post, the town boasts some impressive and historic architecture and another castle, built in the 11th century; history abounds within its walls.

 The mileage is a little longer today, but this allows for ease of accommodation.
 Road walking and travelling through woods in the valley takes you further up the valley.
 The route can be shortened by stopping at Bampton at around 8 miles.
 If walking further, you are offered extensive views across wide open farmland as you enter Exmoor National Park.
 Dulverton lies between the rivers Barle and Exe and offers many shops and places to stop for the night.

-Today you walk through a few pretty villages on Exmoor where you can decide to stop and explore the local area, stop overnight or push onto Exford.
-Options abound as you walk to Hawkridge, the Two Moors Way joins the Exe Valley Way offering a higher and lower route.
-The lower route crossing the river Barle at the picturesque and often photographed Tarr Steps, a clapper bridge spanning the 55-foot-wide river with large flat stones.
-Your next stop along the way is Withypool (9 miles), another picture postcard village, with places to stop for refreshments.
+Today you walk through a few pretty villages on Exmoor where you can decide to stop and explore the local area, stop overnight or push on to Exford.
+Options abound as you walk to Hawkridge; the Two Moors Way joins the Exe Valley Way offering a higher and lower route.
+The lower route crosses the river Barle at the picturesque and often photographed Tarr Steps, a clapper bridge spanning the 55-foot-wide river with large flat stones.
+Your next stop along the way is Withypool (9 miles), another picture-postcard village, with places to stop for refreshments.
 The last stop is Exford, unspoilt and peaceful.
 Your journey is complete.